 Havelock North started as plain Havelock.
-Another Havelock was founded in Marlborough about the same time.
-This caused problems for postal authorities and in 1910 the chief postmaster suggested the Hawke’s Bay township should change its name.
+Another Havelock was founded in Marlborough about the same time, causing problems for the postal authorities.
+In 1910, the chief postmaster suggested that the Hawke’s Bay township change its name.
 Locals were incensed and members of the town board travelled to Wellington to protest to the minister of internal affairs in person.
 A name change was not enforced, but from this time ‘Havelock North’ was used informally.

 Like other towns in the region, its growth was restricted by large pastoral stations on its fringes.
 The founding of Hastings in 1873, and the routing of the regional railway line through Hastings the following year, limited the growth of Havelock North for the next few decades.

-In 2006 Havelock North had a significant proportion of residents (20%) over 65.
+In 2006 Havelock North had a significant proportion of residents (20%) aged over 65.
 Residents were much more educated and earned more than regional and national averages.
 However, residents of the council housing area around Anderson Park earned a lot less than the rest of Havelock North, and had lower qualifications.
-The Māori population of the Anderson Park area was 24%, which accounted for a big majority of the town’s Māori residents (8% overall).
+The Māori population of the Anderson Park (24%) was a big majority of the town’s Māori residents (8% overall).

 Settlement between Clive and Hastings, with a 2013 population of 825.
 Whakatū was best known for its freezing works, which operated from 1915 to 1986.

 Township between Napier and Hastings on the banks of the Clive River, with a 2013 population of 1,764.
 A trading post was established at Clive (then known by its Māori name Waipūreku) in 1850, and it rivalled Napier for a brief period.
 The development of Napier’s port and Clive’s vulnerability to floods limited its growth.
-Clive is predominantly residential, with rural lifestyle blocks on its fringes.
+Named for another famous figure in British India, Clive is predominantly residential, with rural lifestyle blocks on its fringes.

 Nearby Te Awanga and Clifton have permanent dwellings, baches (holiday homes) and vineyards.
 The Clifton station homestead is a local landmark.
-The Cape Kidnappers gannet reserve can be accessed via the beach at Clifton.
+The Cape Kidnappers gannet reserve has been accessed via the beach from Clifton.

-Significant peak in Hawke’s Bay, with an altitude of 399 m.
+Significant peak with an altitude of 399 m.
 The best-known Māori legend says the peak and hills are the body of Ngāti Kahungunu ancestor Rongokako.
 Te Mata Peak became a public park by way of a gift from John, Bernard and Mason Chambers in 1927.

 Significant landmark and gannet reserve at the south end of Hawke Bay.
 Gannets have been nesting there since the 1870s.
 In 2002 US billionaire Julian Robertson bought nearby Summerlee station and converted it into an exclusive golf course and resort.
 Three landowners established a private wildlife reserve around Cape Kidnappers in 2007, but the main reserve is managed by the Department of Conservation.

 Coastal settlement south of Cape Kidnappers.
 Waimārama and the surrounding district had a 2013 population of 1,083.
-This highlights the growing popularity of coastal properties close to major centres as places to live permanently, rather than just holiday.
-The hills inland are farmed with sheep and beef cattle, and dotted with exotic pine forests.
+This highlights the growing popularity of coastal properties near major centres as places to live permanently, rather than just holiday.
+The hills inland run sheep and beef cattle, and are dotted with exotic pine forests.
 The beach is popular with swimmers and surfers.